oracle/puppet-solaris_providers/README.md

 The Oracle Solaris Providers module currently enables configuration of the
 following:

-  -DNS, LDAP and NIS naming services
+  * DNS, LDAP and NIS naming services

 Many more types and providers will be added in the future.